-Student Study Team (SST)/Building Assistance Team (BAT) Referrals - These building level teams serve as a clearinghouse for student academic, social emotional and behavioral concerns.
+Student Study Team (SST)/Problem Solving Team (PST) at UHS/ Student Assistance Team (SAT) at UMS/Building Assistance Team (BAT) Elementaries Referrals - These building level teams serve as a clearinghouse for student academic, social emotional and behavioral concerns.
 Referrals are made to these teams by a variety of sources including, but not limited to: students, parents, teachers, administrators, and counselors.
-Members of the SST/BAT may include school counselors, at-risk staff, administrators, teachers and other staff members who support at-risk students.
+Members of the teams may include school counselors, at-risk staff, administrators, teachers and other staff members who support at-risk students.
 Student referrals are reviewed and guided to instructional, community-based, school-based, and/or counseling supports and services to resolution and/or monitoring.